RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Message-Stuff/Deleting a Message.md

 Deleting a Message {#deletingamessage}
 ============
-- Execute the, from the `DiscordCoreAPI::Messages::deleteMessageAsync()` function, while passing in a data structure of type `DiscordCoreAPI::DeleteMessageData`, with a return value of type `void`.
+- Execute the, from the `Messages::deleteMessageAsync()` function, while passing in a data structure of type `DeleteMessageData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for its return value now.

 ```cpp